rust-lang/book/second-edition/src/ch15-06-reference-cycles.md

 parent? -->
 <!-- Yes /Carol -->

-When we print out the parent of `leaf` again, this time we'll get a `Some` variant holding `branch`: `leaf` can now access its parent!
+When we print out the parent of `leaf` again, this time we’ll get a `Some` variant holding `branch`: `leaf` can now access its parent!
 When we print out `leaf`, we also avoid the cycle that eventually ended in a stack overflow like we had in Listing 15-21: the `Weak` references are printed as `(Weak)`: